jspecify/jspecify/docs/spec.rst

       a variadic parameter declaration.

-         For example, the annotation in ``Iterator<@Nullable String>`` is always recognized, aside from the exception for implementation code discussed above.
+         For example, the annotation in ``Iterator<@Nullable String>`` is always in a recognized location, aside from the exception for implementation code discussed above.

-   -  Exception: Annotations on a type-parameter declaration or a wildcard *itself* are unrecognized.
+   -  Exception: A type-parameter declaration or a wildcard *itself* is an unrecognized location.
       [`#19 <https://github.com/jspecify/jspecify/issues/19>`__,
       `#31 <https://github.com/jspecify/jspecify/issues/31>`__]

-         Annotations on their *bounds* can still be recognized.
-So too can annotations on a *type-variable usage*.
+         Their *bounds* can still be recognized locations.
+So too can *type-variable usages*.

--  Recognized in the following type contexts (including when the type usage is a `type variable <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=id.uxek2gfsybvo>`__, regardless of the corresponding type parameter’s bound):
+-  Recognized location: any of the following (including when the type usage is a `type variable <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=id.uxek2gfsybvo>`__, regardless of the corresponding type parameter’s bound):